Triangle

 Brexit impact

 The UK’s new Procurement Act received Royal Assent in October 2023 and is expected to come into force in autumn 2024.
-The programme will fully accommodate this major development through the introduction of a new module, ‘Principles of UK Public Procurement Regulation’, which will cover the new statutory and regulatory regime.
-This will be supported by an additional bespoke module covering wider legal regimes relevant to UK public procurement (for example, public law, freedom of information law, and other public sector legislation) as we continue to engage with leading practitioners and policy-makers on the legislation’s implementation.
+In response to this major development a new module, ‘Principles of UK Public Procurement Regulation’, has been introduced, covering the latest statutory and regulatory regime.
+This is supported by an additional bespoke module covering wider legal regimes relevant to UK public procurement (for example, public law, freedom of information law, and other public sector legislation) as we continue to engage with leading practitioners and policy-makers on the legislation’s implementation.

 Why choose this course?